Skip to content

 Execution Client

-An EVM (Ethereum Virtual Machine) execution client (sometimes referred to as the execution layer) is a software application that is responsible for the actual computation of transactions within blocks.
+An EVM (Ethereum Virtual Machine) execution client (sometimes referred to as the execution layer) is a software application responsible for the actual computation of transactions within blocks.
 It interprets and executes the code of smart contracts using the EVM, manages state changes, and executes the transaction logic.
 This client ensures that all actions are performed correctly according to the smart contract's code and EVM protocol.

 EVM Execution Clients:

-• Geth: Official Go implementation of the Ethereum protocol.
+• Geth: Official Go implementation of the Ethereum protocol

-• Erigon: More performant, feature-rich client forked from go-ethereum.
+• Erigon: More performant, feature-rich client forked from go-ethereum

-• Nethermind: .NET based client with full support for Ethereum protocols.
+• Nethermind: .NET based client with full support for Ethereum protocols

-• Besu: Enterprise-grade client, Apache 2.0 licensed, written in Java.
+• Besu: Enterprise-grade client, Apache 2.0 licensed, written in Java

-• Reth: Rust-based client focusing on performance and reliability.
+• Reth: Rust-based client focusing on performance and reliability

 Finality